LethalCompanyModding/Thunderstore/Thunderstore-Guidelines.md

 In keeping with our desire to foster a collaborative community, we strictly prohibit mod authors from the following:

-- Purposefully introducing incompatabilities with another author's work.
-This may include using BepinEx's incompatability flag.
+- Purposefully introducing incompatibilities with another author's work.
+This may include using BepinEx's incompatibility flag.

 - Purposefully damaging another author's work at runtime, especially if it creates errors or other output that can confuse users.
 This may also include deleting or operating on any other author's work outside of your plugin's own directory.